 Kiznaiver is by no means one of the best anime out there–I’d welcome it as a “Coffee” here at the cafe.
 But, if you look hard enough, you might be surprised with what’s actually lurking in the belly of the beast.
 Perhaps seven deadly sins?
 All 12 episodes of Kiznaiver can be found on Crunchyroll if I’ve at all intrigued you!
 If you liked The Breakfast Club, then this also might be for you.
 And if things just don’t jive with you too well, heck, at least Trigger’s animation and Yuuki Hayashi’s music are entertaining enough.
 Oh, and we can’t forget its true legacy, the opening”LAY YOUR HANDS ON ME” by BOOM BOOM SATELLITES.

 This concludes my January 27th entry in the OWLS “Disruptors” blog tour.
 Please check out Pink-chan (Pinky’s Palace) who did a lovely job right before me (as did everyone else) discussing the modern dystopian classic PSYCHO-PASS, one of my top favorites, no less!
-Oh, and get psyched for one of my best blogger buds Lita (LitaKino Anime Corner) to wrap up this exciting month!
+Oh, and get psyched for one of my best blogger buds Lita (LitaKino Anime Corner) to wrap up this exciting month with Samurai Seven!
 Until next time, this has been

 – Takuto, your host